sungnga/practice/web-dev/README.md

     ```

 **2. Reseeding Our Database (again) With City's Long/Lat**
 - Let's update our seeds campground once more.
-This time we don't want to hard-code in the longitude and latitude of campground city.
-Instead, we going to set the longitude and latitude coordinates of the random city we chose for the campground
+This time we don't want to hard-code one coordinate point for all of our campground cities.
+Instead, we going to set the longitude and latitude coordinates for each random city we chose for our campground
 - In seeds/index.js file:
   - Update the geometry property to be the long/lat of the random city
   ```js